|

 station.
 The visit to the police station serves to grind you

 down, make it harder for you to fight your ticket.
-See the Costa Mesa,
+See the Cerritos, Costa Mesa,

-Fullerton, Pasadena, Davis or San Bernardino section on the Camera
+Pasadena, Davis or San Bernardino sections on the Camera

 Towns page for more information.